Patrick, a computer technician, is a dedicated writer who wishes to make the world better by informing individuals who seek more knowledge.

 Also known as the microprocessor or the processor, the CPU is the computer's brain.
 It is responsible for fetching, decoding, and executing program instructions as well as performing mathematical and logical calculations.

 The processor chip is identified by the processor type and the manufacturer.
 This information is usually inscribed on the chip itself.
-For example, Intel 386, Advanced Micro Devices (AMD) 386, Cyrix 486, Pentium MMX, Intel Core 2Duo, or iCore7.
+For example, Intel 386, Advanced Micro Devices (AMD) 386, Cyrix 486, Pentium MMX, Intel Core 2Duo, or Core i7.

 If the processor chip is not on the motherboard, you can identify the processor socket as socket 1 to Socket 8, LGA 775 among others.
 This can help you identify the processor that fits in the socket.
-For example, a 486DX processor fits into Socket 3.
+For example, rPGA 988A/Socket G1 will fit any of the following processors;

 Random Access Memory, or RAM, usually refers to computer chips that temporarily store dynamic data to enhance computer performance while you are working.